 We offer a variety of flexible online options for you to access courses, including our Video On Demand service, a classroom live stream and our on-campus viewing room.
 We also have a number of web-based courses, which are offered through a course website.

-Visit our Access Your Courses page for a full list of the options available.
+Visit our Ways to Watch page for a full list of the options available.

 Students in CUOL sections must fulfill course work according to the course deadlines.
 Assignments and course work are usually submitted online through cuLearn.
 If an assignment has to be submitted physically, distance students can mail it to the department, postmarked by the due date.